-2.7.6 Fire Safety and Security
+2.7.6 Fire Safety fencing and Security

 Appropriate firefighting system and equipment shall be provided throughout the construction period.
 The fire extinguishers will be well distributed according to the fire risks and will be available in areas such as the site office, installation of a shut-off switch to disconnect the solar panels from the electrical system, security area, storage yard etc. A comprehensive emergency response plan with all the emergency numbers will be well displayed at the site and on the fence.
 Signage, danger plates and name plates will also be displayed at the site.
+To prevent and avoid hotspots and their negative effect on solar panels, the panel design will take hotspot problems into consideration without obstructions of vegetation or building.
+Vegetation undergrowth will be controlled through regular slashing and cleaning up of the project site.